A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: PragmEval

-\paragraph{PDTB} \cite{Prasad2014} contains a collection of fine-grained implicit (i.e. not signaled by a discourse marker) relations between sentences from the news domain in the Penn Discourse TreeBank 2.0.
-We select the level 2 relations as categories.
+\paragraph{PDTB} The Penn Discourse Tree Bank~\cite{Prasad2014} contains a collection of fine-grained implicit (i.e. not signaled by a discourse marker) and explicit relations between sentences from the news domain in the Penn TreeBank 2.0, which signal the purpose of an utterance given a context utterance.
+Explicit relations can be easily predicted from the discourse marker alone \cite{PitlerEasilyIdentifiable2008} and are discarded.
+We select the level 2 relations, called types in PDTB terminology, as categories.

-\paragraph{STAC} is a corpus of strategic chat conversations manually annotated with negotiation-related information, dialogue acts and discourse structures in the framework of Segmented Discourse Representation Theory (SDRT).
-We only consider pairwise relations between all dialog acts, following \newcite{BaThLoAs2019.1}.
-We remove duplicate pairs and dialogues that only have non-linguistic utterances (coming from a server).
-We subsample dialog act pairs with no relation so that they constitute $20\%$ of each fold.
+\paragraph{STAC}~\cite{asher-etal-2016-discourse} is a corpus of strategic chat conversations manually annotated with negotiation-related information, dialogue acts and discourse structures in the framework of Segmented Discourse Representation Theory~\cite{asher2003logics}.
+We only consider pairwise relations between all dialogue acts, following~\newcite{badene-etal-2019-data}.
+We remove duplicate pairs and dialogues that only have non-linguistic utterances (coming from the game server).
+We subsample dialogue act pairs with no relation so that they constitute $20\%$ of each fold.

-\paragraph{GUM} is a corpus of multilayer annotations for texts from various domains; it includes Rhetorical Structure Theory (RST) discourse structure annotations.
+\paragraph{GUM}~\cite{Zeldes2017} is a corpus of multilayer annotations for texts from various domains; it includes discourse structure annotations according to Rhetorical Structure Theory~\cite{mannThompson87}.
 Once again, we only consider pairwise interactions between discourse units (e.g. sentences/clauses).
-We subsample dialog act pairs with no relation so that they constitute $20\%$ of each dialog.
-We split the examples in train/test/dev sets randomly according to the dialog they belong to.
+We subsample discourse units with no relation so that they constitute $20\%$ of each document.
+We split the examples in train/test/dev sets randomly according to the document they belong to.

-\paragraph{Emergent} \cite{Ferreira2016EmergentAN} is composed of pairs of assertions and titles of news articles that are {\it against}, {\it for}, or {\it neutral} with respect to the opinion of the assertion.
+\paragraph{Emergent}~\cite{Ferreira2016EmergentAN} is composed of pairs of assertions and titles of news articles that are {\it against}, {\it for}, or {\it neutral} with respect to the opinion of the assertion.

-\paragraph{SwitchBoard} \cite{Godfrey:1992:STS:1895550.1895693} contains textual transcriptions of dialogs about various topics with annotated speech acts.
+\paragraph{SwitchBoard}~\cite{Godfrey:1992:STS:1895550.1895693} contains textual transcriptions of dialogues about various topics with annotated speech acts.
 We remove duplicate examples and subsample {\it Statements} and {\it Non Statements} so that they constitute 20\% of the examples.
-We use a custom train/dev validation split (90/10 ratio) since this deduplication lead to a drastic size reduction of the original development set.
-The label of a speech can dependent on the context (previous utterances), but we discarded it in this work for the sake of simplicity, even though integration of context could improve the scores \cite{ribeiro2015influence}.
+We use a custom train/validation split (90/10 ratio) since our preprocessing leads to a drastic size reduction of the original development set.
+The label of a speech act can be dependent on the context (previous utterances), but we discarded it in this work for the sake of simplicity, even though integration of context could improve the scores~\cite{ribeiro2015influence}.